-Eyelid surgery is a plastic surgery procedure that helps to correct sagging or drooping eyelids.
-The eyelid, because its skin is much thinner than that in other parts of the face, is often one of the first facial areas to exhibit signs of aging.
+It is an eyelid surgery procedure that helps correct eyelid malpositions, improve eyelid function and enhance eyelid appearance.
+The most common eyelid surgery is blepharoplasty.
+Blepharoplasty is an eyelid surgery procedure that removes excessive eyelids skin and underlying fat.
+Since the eyelid skin is very thin it is often one of the first areas to show signs of aging.
 Eyelids that sag or droop can affect peripheral vision, making daily activities such as driving more difficult.
-Blepharoplasty may become necessary when various factors, which include aging, sun damage, smoking, and obesity, cause the muscles and tissue that support the eyelids to weaken.
+Blepharoplasty may become necessary when various factors which include aging, sun damage, smoking, and obesity, cause the skin to stretch and underlying tissues to weaken.

 Am I a Candidate for a Blepharoplasty?

-A potential eyelid surgery patient with Dr. Murrell will have sagging skin and fat pockets on their eyelids, making the person appear older.
-Basically, anyone over the age of 40 is a great candidate for blepharoplasty.
-The only exceptions are those with eye conditions such as glaucoma, dry eye, or a detached retina.
+A potential blepharoplasty patient with Dr. Murrell will have sagging skin and fat pockets on their eyelids, making the person appear older.
+Basically, anyone approaching middle age is a possible candidate for blepharoplasty.
+There are a few eye conditions that need to be under control prior to blepharoplasty such as dry eyes.
 These conditions would interfere with blepharoplasty.

 In some cases, sagging eyelids are interfering with the patient’s vision.
 In these situations, we perform functional blepharoplasty to actually improve vision, particularly peripheral vision.
 Functional blepharoplasty is often covered by insurance.